Treatment of pilonidal disease - summary

 1. Operations employing wide radical excision of the natal cleft.

-2. Operations employing minimal or no excision of tissue.
+2. Treatments employing minimal or no excision of tissue.